f18m/cmonitor/README.md

 List of arguments that can be provided follows:

 Data sampling options
   -s, --sampling-interval=<REQ ARG>     Seconds between samples of data (default 60 seconds).
+Minimum value is 0.01sec, i.e. 10msecs.
   -c, --num-samples=<REQ ARG>           Number of samples to collect; special values are:
                                            '0': means forever (default value)
                                            'until-cgroup-alive': until the selected cgroup is alive